 - The DMV takes your license for 30 days.
 You are eligible for a limited driving privilege on the 11th day after your arrest.
 To get the limited privilege, you must have a DWI assessment, which Harvest provides.

 - The assessment is a state mandated fee of $100.
 We are required to obtain a recent lifelong copy of your North Carolina driving record.
-You may bring a copy to your assessment or we can charge you $10 and pull it for you.
+You may bring a copy to your assessment or we can pull one for you.
 The assessment takes approximately 1 hour.
 You will be asked some demographic information and you will complete a written section asking you questions about your substance use.
 When these are completed you will be interviewed by a clinician.
 At the end of your assessment you will be given a treatment recommendation.
 The NC DMV requires that every person convicted of a DWI must complete a level of education or treatment to regain their driving privilege.
 A letter documenting your assessment completion is then faxed to your attorney so that you may obtain a limited driving privilege, if you are eligible.

 - Your case may go to court right away or be put off for several months or even years.
 Your assessment is only valid for 6 months.
 If you fail to begin your classes within the six month time frame, you will be required to obtain and pay for a new assessment.